PneumaSolutions/rim-manual-mac-old/src/workingwithsessions.md

 * You will be informed about the status of the running screen reader, or lack thereof, on the client's machine.
 * If the client is running a screen reader, a toast notification informing the user that the remote session has begun will provide instant confirmation that the user's system audio is working.
 * Last but not least, all keyboard and mouse input will immediately be directed to the target computer.
 To direct control back to your machine, do either of the following:
-    * press Windows+Shift+Backspace.
+    * press Option+Shift+Backspace.
     * right click the RIM window's title bar.
     * left click the RIM icon.
 <!-- end -->
 ## Remote Control Zone
 At this point, you're all set to perform whatever tasks need doing on the client side.
 Should you need to switch back to controlling your own machine, bring up the RIM menu, then select the "Minimize session" option.
-You will be taken back to your machine until you switch back into the session window or press Windows+Shift+Backspace again.
+You will be taken back to your machine until you switch back into the session window or press Option+Shift+Backspace again.
 When you go back into the session window, keyboard control will once again be directed to the client computer.
 Once you're done, either the controller or the target can go into the RIM menu and choose the "Disconnect Session" option.
 When the session ends, the target machine will get a toast notification informing them of this.
 ## The RIM Menu
 As mentioned earlier, accessing the RIM menu directs you back to your machine.
 There are a number of options in this menu.
 They include:
 * Update RIM on Target: Forces an update of RIM on the target computer
     * This option shows if the target's machine is running an older version of RIM
 * Minimize Session: brings control back to your machine as described above
+    * You can also use the shortcut Option+Shift+M to minimize the session.
 * Flip Session: Allows your client to remote control your machine and hear its audio.
 As the original controller, you can flip the session back by selecting this option a second time.
-    * You can also use the keyboard shortcut Windows+Shift+F to flip the session back and forth.
+    * You can also use the keyboard shortcut Option+Shift+F to flip the session back and forth.
 * Start/stop Voice Conversation: Allows you to toggle the voice chat on or off for your session.
     * Note that this option is unavailable in unattended sessions as they do not support voice chat.
 However, prompted sessions still support this.
 * Start Remote Accessibility: This option appears when no screen reader is running on the remote computer.
 This will enable speech on your end, but the client will not need to worry about hearing speech.
 * Reboot and Reconnect: Allows you to reboot the computer and automatically reconnect the session.
 * Send Control+Alt+Delete: Sends this keystroke to the remote machine.
 * Request Unattended Access: Allows you to send a request for unattended access to the client computer.
 This is useful if you are a sysadmin and need to perform routine maintenance, or even for something as simple as controlling your home machine while on the go.
-* Lock the Target Machine: Performs the equivalent of Windows+L.
+* Lock the Target Machine: Performs the equivalent of Windows+L or pressing the lock/power button on Mac OS.
 * View Connection Details: Provides a detailed lowdown on your connection, as well as the target machine.
 Information includes:
     * Connection statistics
     * Information about the computer, including Windows version, available ram, etc.